-While in Nürnberg we spent time exploring the DB Museum (Train Museum) on Lessingstrasse.
-There we saw two magnificent, original train wagons of the King of Bavaria, Ludwig II (1860’s).
+While in Nürnberg we spent time exploring the DB Train Museum on Lessingstrasse.
+As an exhibit where two magnificent, original train wagons of the King of Bavaria, Ludwig II (1860’s).

 Ludwig took over the train from his father Maximilian II in 1864.
 He not only wanted the train to be technically modern, but also culturally and feudal.
 Over the next six years, after inheriting the train from his father, he converted and expanded the wagons and into a magnificent train.

 In addition to the personal train wagons for the king, there were two wagons for the commissioner and his entourage, a servant wagon, a van and two kitchen wagons.
 Only drawings and photos still exist.
 The two most beautiful however, the salon and the open patio wagon, have been preserved in its original.

 Ludwig Franz von Seitz, a painter and professor at the Munich Art Academy and artistic director of the Hofbühne was responsible for the renovation.
 In the style of the time, the artist oriented himself at the Palace of Versailles, which is the palace of France’s monarch Louis XIV.
 The train was given the color blue as a symbol of nobility and wealth.

 Golden decorations with angel figures adorn the sides and on the roof of the saloon wagon, the stately crown was emblazoned.
 The vernacular gives the Ludwigszug a new name: “Versailles on Wheels”